 Recap: Donna and David are out for a jog...and Rocky is trotting along behind them, doing his best to keep up.
 When he falls too far behind, he barks at them to slow down.
 They indulge him and take a break, and he lays down to rest.
 David admonishes him for being a lazy dog, while Donna gives him a tummy scratch and announces that she and Brenda are going to an animal rights meeting that evening to ensure that dogs like him will never be experimented on again.

 The Walsh house.
 Brenda asks Brandon if Kelly's the one he's been slipping out to see at night, and Brandon snidely retorts that she'd just love it if Kelly and Dylan broke up.
 Shut up, Brandon.
 We're not doing the Dylan/Kelly/Brenda love triangle again.
 Ever.
 Brenda ignores the catty remark and says it's obvious he's seeing someone, and that as his twin she deserves to be the first to know who it is.
 Brandon tells her that since Kelly already knows, she'll be the second to know, then drops the bomb that his fuck buddy is none other than Lucinda Nicholson.
-Brenda's shocked, oddly impressed, and wants to know how long this hook-up has been going on.
-He tells her "awhile" and adds that he's re-thinking the whole sordid, unholy coupling - then abruptly changes the subject and announces that he's off to meet Steve at a golf course.
+Brenda is shocked, oddly impressed, and wants to know how long this hook-up has been going on.
+He tells her "awhile" but adds that he's re-thinking the whole sordid, unholy coupling, then abruptly changes the subject and announces that he's off to meet Steve at a golf course.

 California University.
 Dylan's in the Student Union, staring at a published photo in The Condor of Kelly and Brandon looking very couple-ish at the retreat.
 Kelly comes over, looks at the page he's staring at, and hastily explains that the photo was taken while they were square dancing.
 Dylan then goes off on a weird tangent, snarking about how Lucinda defines monogamy as jumping into bed with one person at a time, then chides Kelly for hanging off of Lucinda's every word.
-Kelly snarks back that he doesn't want to finance Lucinda's Guatemalan tribe/whatever documentary because he can't handle the fact that she's a strong woman with a feminist point of view.
+Kelly snarks back that he doesn't want to finance Lucinda's Guatemalan tribe/whatever documentary 'cause he can't handle the fact that she's a strong woman with a feminist point of view.
 Well that's just dumb.
-Kelly doesn't get why he suddenly changed his opinion about Lucinda and her film, then suggests having her over for dinner to rehash the entire thing.
+Kelly doesn't get why he suddenly changed his opinion about Lucinda and her film, then suggests inviting her over for dinner to rehash the entire thing.
 Dylan, of course, is not into the idea at all, so Kelly tells him she doesn't want Lucinda to think they're just a couple of silly kids who don't have an appreciation for art.
 As she playfully kisses Dylan into submission, Josh Richland watches the nauseating PDA from a few feet away.
 When Kelly gets up to leave, he runs over to her and accusingly says he thought she was Walsh's girl.
 Kelly looks startled and stammers that she and Brandon are just friends, to which Josh retorts that they looked like a lot more than friends during the retreat.
 She can't think of a snappy comeback for that, so she just shoots him the stink-eye and tells him to do the planet a favor and call Dr. Kevorkian.
 Haha...but that won't be necessary, Kel.
 The writers dispose of this spiteful troll when they kill him off in a fiery car crash next season.
-And it's awesome.

 Golf course.
 Steve and Brandon are doing some practice strokes.
 Brandon remarks how good Steve is at the game, and Steve explains that he took lessons when he was a kid.
 Brandon encourages him to try out for CU's golf team, but Steve says that since he and his pa have father/son issues, he doesn't want to do anything that might actually please him.
 Brandon asks him why he's entering the father/son golf tournament then, but Steve doesn't really answer and instead asks Brandon what's going on between him and Kelly.
 Brandon mumbles something about "it" just being about politics and that Kelly's been helping him out with the task force.